20 Oct How to Program Barbells and Kettlebells Effectively

 I think the other approach of doing 3 days of barbell work and then 3 days of kettlebell work could be pushing things pretty hard and not allowing for recovery if this is done for an extended period of time.

 The truth is, the way I prefer to train is to FOCUS on one big goal at a time, so if strength is the goal (and it sounds like it is), then do the big lifts first, then add in the kettlebells to support the barbell work and for the added benefit of conditioning.

 Great questions and the bottom line with everything is knowing your training purpose and not trying to do too much at any given time.

-Keep the goal the goal, as the brilliant Dan John says.
+Keep the goal the goal, as Dan John says.